 The Society for Advancement of Management (SAM) is pleased to provide the opportunity to showcase students’ management knowledge and skills in our annual Management Case Competition.

 The Management Case Competition:

-- Has two divisions – Open and Undergraduate
+- Has three divisions – Open, Undergraduate, and Associate

-- Is open to all SAM Campus Chapters
+- Is open to all Accredited Collegiate Institutions

 - Provides the opportunity to compete with other students nationwide

 - Provides feedback to the competing teams